 The NC has a process for the appointment of new Directors whereby the NC first evaluates the skillset of the existing Directors (other than those who are retiring) to identify any gap in the skills and expertise of the remaining Directors.
 Where new appointments are required, the NC will consider recommendations for new Directors, review their qualifications and meet with such candidates, before a decision is made on a selection.
 The NC has considered the requirements of the Board and the need for progressive refreshing of the Board.
 In view of the foregoing, the Board is of the view that there is an adequate process for the appointment of new Directors.
 The criteria for identifying candidates and reviewing nominations for appointments shall include gender diversity in the pool of candidates evaluated for new appointment to the Board.
 When sourcing for and assessing potential candidates, the NC, in addition to the "fit and proper criteria", will consider the candidate's track record, age, experience, and capabilities.
-The NC presently taps on the industry information (including SID), long-term and substantial shareholders (e.g. Singapore Press Holdings Limited) and personal contacts of current directors and senior management for recommendation of prospective candidates.
+The NC presently taps on the industry information (including SID), long-term and substantial shareholders (e.g. Cuscaden Peak Investments Private Limited (formerly known as Singapore Press Holdings Ltd)) and personal contacts of current Directors and Senior Management for recommendation of prospective candidates.